 The International House Director of Studies course is for anyone who is looking to moving into academic management or someone who has already made that step and needs more support in their new role.
 It will give you an overview of what is required as a DOS, the variety of tasks and responsibilities involved so that you feel that you have that training and the knowledge required in the role of an Academic Manager.

 If you are interested in taking the IH DOS course, watch the video below for more information from two of our course tutors, Olga Connolly and Lisa Phillips.

 - Teachers from all over the world

 - Experienced teachers, preferably with a Diploma qualification

-- Teachers that are about to start, or recently took on, an academic manager’s post
+- Teachers that are about to start in, or recently took on, an academic manager role

 - Experienced teachers that are new to International House and looking to take on a Director of Studies role